Sacramento Schools for HVAC Training

 Students who are deciding where to enroll for their HVAC training need to consider many factors.
-The following displays data about these three schools in a format that makes it easy to compare them.
+The following table displays data about these three schools in a format that makes it easy to compare them.

 |Charles A. Jones Career and Education Center||Center for Employment Training - Sacramento|

 |Tuition & Fees (2017-2018)||$7,710 (program cost)*||$12,182 (program cost)*|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||76%*||83%*|

 |Acceptance Rate (2014)||N/A - open admissions||N/A - open admissions|

 |Retention Rate (Fall 2016 returning Fall 2017)||98% of full-time students*||75% of full-time students*|

 The Charles A. Jones Career and Education Center is a school within the Sacramento County Unified School District and is devoted to adult and vocational education.
 The center offers an HVAC certificate program,